 PGY - I

-- 3 Months Orthopedic Trauma
+- 3 Months Orthopaedic Trauma

-- 3 Months Adult Orthopedics
+- 3 Months Adult Orthopaedics

 - 1 Month Surgical Skills Training